ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/http-api-designer.md

 ## Implement the resources of the service

-Either navigate to the low-code editing mode, or press **Ctrl** and click on a resource method to navigagte to the source code to start implementing the content of the resource.
+Either navigate to the low-code editing mode, or press **Ctrl + click** on a resource method to navigate to the source code to start implementing the content of the resource.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/http-api-designer/navigation.gif" class="cInlineImage-half"/>